The Team

 James Miskelly is a biologist with expertise in Garry oak ecosystems, plants, insects, and restoration.
 James completed a Master of Science in Biology from the University of Victoria in 2004 focusing on butterflies and their habitat needs.
 James has worked in various capacities specializing on rare plants and animals.
 He is a research associate at the Royal BC Museum in entomology with a particular interest in Canadian Orthoptera (crickets, grasshoppers, and katydids).
 Currently, James works full time with Natural Resources Canada, helping to conserve and restore habitats and rare species on federal DND lands.
 James helps continually with consulting aspects of the nursery and managing the native seed fields as well as developing specialized seed mixes for customers.

 Daniela moved to Victoria in 2012 and has worked with Satinflower Nurseries since 2014.
 She obtained her BSc in Natural Sciences at the University of Lausanne and her PhD in Tropical Forest Ecology at University of Paris VIShe balances work life with volunteering at the Royal BC Museum herbariumbeing a mother to two children, and enhancing her two-acre property in Metchosin with native plants.
 She loves propagating native plants and experiences great pleasure knowing these plants will thereafter thrive elsewherereassuring her that her work has a real and positive ecological impact.
-Daniela takes a lead role in propagating native plants at the nursery and coordinating seed orders and packagaing.
+Daniela takes a lead role in propagating native plants at the nursery and coordinating seed orders and packaging.

 With Satinflower Nurseries since 2018, Julia has experience in plant identification, species at risk management, ecological restoration, and native plant gardening.
 She has always been passionate about plants, wildlife, and geography and now shares these interests with her two young children.
 Julia completed BSc in geography from the University of Victoria in 2012 and a diploma in applied coastal ecology from Northwest Community College in 2008.
 Julia is one of the friendly faces you will see at the nursery, always offering much-needed advice and guidance.
 Be sure to check out our weekly blog with Julia!

-Michelle Schlafen-Brown, Propagation
+Michelle Schlafen-Brown, Supervisor (Saanich)